RNRGFX/snippets/AffinityOnHeroic/guide.md

 ### Snatched from https://github.com/Twig6943/AffinityOnLinux/blob/main/Guides/Heroic/Guide.md

 # How to Set Up Wine for Affinity on Heroic Games Launcher
-## Working on Ubuntu 24.04 LT with Nvidia RTX 2060 and x11
+### Working on Ubuntu 24.04 LTS with Nvidia RTX 2060 and x11

 ![AffinityHGL.png](./AffinityHGL.png)